nedbat/coveragepy/doc/source.rst

 reporting.

 Note that these are ways of specifying files to measure.
 You can also exclude individual source lines.
-See :ref:`Excluding code from coverage <excluding>` for details.
+See :ref:`excluding` for details.